 - They are thoroughly tested.

-- And, perhaps most importantly, they are ready-to-use, promising launch within a narrow time frame.
+- They are ready-to-use, promising launch within a narrow time frame.

-However, looking at long-term business strategy and technology improvement, the cracks in out-of-the-box solutions become visible.
+However, looking at long-term business strategy and technology improvement, the cracks become visible.
 Our partner aye4fin has put it straight: The solution you settle for should not leave you inflexible or dependent as a business.
 Beware of vendor lock-in!

-From a technical standpoint, we would add that single PSP solutions can interfere your product’s continuous improvement, innovation, and scalability.
+From a technical standpoint, we would add that single PSP solutions can interfere your product’s continuous improvement, innovation, and scalability (we talk a little more about these problems here).

 Once customers turn the key, they expect it to work smoothly.
 And, since they use an instrument of mobility here, they expect it to work smoothly anywhere.